dhmunro/dudley/README.md

 Here is an HDF5 or PDB-like version, with each record variable a homogeneous list - the list index corresponding to the UNLIMITED dimension.
-Note that this is no longer a template:
+Note that this is no longer a general template - it applies only to files with three records:

     IMAX : i8
     JMAX : i8